 I claimed for the majority of repairs from my insurance so I had to pay my excess and lost four years' no claims discount as well.

-I was really unlucky to be caught by this exemption as in the vast majority of cases a compensation claim can be successfully pursued via the MIB, providing their rules are complied with.
+I was really unlucky to be caught by this exemption as in the vast majority of cases a compensation can be successfully pursued via the MIB, providing their rules are complied with.